 c) Who has carried out this Sustainability Appraisal?

-1.12 The original SA of the Botley Neighbourhood Plan was undertaken and produced by DLP Planning working in conjunction with Botley Parish Council, in particular with the Neighbourhood Plan Committee.
-In April 2024, the SEA was updated by Plan-et, following a new site assessment process, undertaken by Navigus Planning in conjunction with the Steering Group of Botley Neighbourhood Plan.
+1.12 This SA of the Botley Neighbourhood Plan has been undertaken and produced by DLP Planning working in conjunction with Botley Parish Council, in particular with the Neighbourhood Plan Committee.

 d) Structure of the Sustainability Appraisal